omonimus1/blog-jade-rubick/content/posts/2021-01-18--implementing-amazons-single-threaded-owner-model/index.md

 ![STO hierarchy diagram](sto-hierarchy.png)

-The most common alternative to the STO model is what I call the “3 legged stool” model.
+The most common alternative to the STO model is what I call the triad, or “3 legged stool” model.
 In the [3 legged stool model](https://christineying.com/2014/10/23/three-legged-stool/), you have separate leadership hierarchies for Engineering, Product, and Design.
 Design sometimes reports to Product.
 But you then assemble a team of engineers, led by an Engineering Manager, with an [embedded](/embedded-model/) Product Manager and usually a Designer.
 The two or three of them become a sort of local leadership team.

 ![three legged stool diagram](three-leg-stool.png)